 Who is involved in this project?

-We want to give seniors living in long term residential care a collective voice.
-To survey every resident about their experience living in residential care in BC.
-To survey the person who visits the resident the most about their perceptions of their loved one’s care and their own experience visiting residential care homes.
+We want to again give seniors living in long-term care a collective voice; to hear from residents about their experience living in care in BC. and to survey residents’ family and visitors about their perceptions of their loved one’s care and their own experience visiting care homes.
 Residents and their visitors will be asked questions about a variety of topics, including: privacy, food, safety, activities, and personal relationships.

-The survey will help us learn about the quality of residential care from the perspective of residents and their families and visitors.
-The results from this survey will provide a road map for improvement of the care and services provided to residents and their families in long term residential care.
+The survey will help us learn about the quality of care from the perspective of residents and their families and visitors.
+The results from this survey will provide a road map for improvement of the care and services provided to residents and their families in long-term care.
 Results will be publicly reported by the BC Office of the Seniors Advocate.
 The names and any other personally identifiable information about residents will not be published.
 At all times the personal information of our residents and their families and visitors is protected and will only be used as authorized under the BC Freedom of Information and Protection of Privacy Act.
-All personal identifiable information will be removed prior to publicly releasing any results.

 The Office of the Seniors Advocate in an independent office of the provincial government.
 The Seniors Advocate was appointed in March 2014, and is the first such position in Canada.
 The Office monitors and analyzes seniors’ services and issues in B.C., and makes recommendations to government and service providers to address systemic issues.